theofil/h7friends/README.md

 # h7friends
-Python script to create ROOT friend tree starting from a NANOAODSIM file.
+Python script to create ROOT friend tree starting from a NANOGEN file.
+For creating NANOGEN starting from GEN see the ```makeNanoGEN.py``` script for example, or refer to [https://github.com/kdlong/WMassNanoGen/blob/master/runCmsDriverGenToNanoGEN.sh](https://github.com/kdlong/WMassNanoGen/blob/master/runCmsDriverGenToNanoGEN.sh)

 Examples: